duck123acb/chess/README.md

 A work in progress chess bot with a GUI

-You can play a game as white against a bot as black, but the bot SUCKS at openings (and in general, all it knows how to do is count material)
+You can play a game as white against a bot as black, but the bot SUCKS at openings (and in general, all it knows how to do is count material and play short checkmates)
 If you want a different starting position, you have to change the `FEN` constant in the `main.rs` file

 ### WIP notes: